-This dry dog food from Wellness Natural Pet Food contains only natural components, a single protein source, and no usual allergens such as wheat, corn, soy, and gluten.
+This dry dog food from Wellness Natural Pet Food contains only natural components, a single protein source, and no usual allergens like wheat, corn, soy, and gluten.

-There are no fillers, meat by-products, eggs, and artificial color or flavor, just high-quality lamb meat and choice carbohydrate sources.
+There are no fillers, meat by-products, eggs, artificial color, or flavor, just high-quality lamb meat and choice carbohydrate sources.